mozilla/release-services/src/releng_docs/projects/staticanalysis-bot.rst

 Once logged on Taskcluster, please check that you can view the contents of the Taskcluster secret : `repo:github.com/mozilla-releng/services:branch:master <https://tools.taskcluster.net/secrets/repo%3Agithub.com%2Fmozilla-releng%2Fservices%3Abranch%3Amaster>`_.

-This secret holds the configuration for all the services, you can look at the ``shipit-static-analysis`` section for more details.
+This secret holds the configuration for all the services, you can look at the ``staticanalysis/bot`` section for more details.

 If you need to make some changes to this secret, create a copy of this secret in your own namespace; and use its name everywhere the ``master`` secret is mentioned in this documentation.